 The early history of our school is naturally tied up with the fortunes of the district and the availability of transport systems.
 In the 1840s Old Cleveland Road was only a track from Cleveland (named after the Duke of Cleveland, the Secretary of the Colonies) to the rather fragmented settlement of Brisbane.
 Farmers from Cleveland, Redland Bay and Mount Cotton used this track as did the teamsters hauling cargo to and from the port of Cleveland.
 They would camp overnight in a gully at the bottom of a hill near a small stream where their animals (bullock teams, mostly) could be watered.
 This location today is where Bennetts Road meets Old Cleveland Road and leads directly to the name, ‘Camp Hill’.

-Aborigines were considered a problem in the early times and after sunset were prohibited from entering the ‘town area’.
-A series of ‘boundary posts’ were set up and the Aborigines were not permitted to pass these after dusk.
+First Nations were considered a problem in the early times and after sunset were prohibited from entering the ‘town area’.
+A series of ‘boundary posts’ were set up and the First Nations were not permitted to pass these after dusk.
 Later, these demarcation lines became the names of thoroughfares – hence, ‘Boundary Road’.
-Woolloongabba (Wulungar-bah) was a recognized fighting ground while corroboree grounds were located about three kilometres from the school site and Aborigines freely roamed the Camp Hill district.
+Woolloongabba (Wulungar-bah) was a recognized fighting ground while corroboree grounds were located about three kilometres from the school site and First Nations freely roamed the Camp Hill district.

 Between the 1850s and the 1870s Camp Hill was a patchwork of vineyards and dairy farms.
 Many settlers were German immigrants who had either received land grants or purchased their land at 2 shillings and 6 pence (25cents) an acre.
 About 1880 land rose in value but the 1893 floods were devastating to the area as approaches through Stones Corner and East Brisbane went under water.
 Land values did not recover until 1912.